Knowledge Distillation for Human Action Anticipation: Experiments

-We report the action recognition and anticipation performance of different methods in Table \ref{table: jhmdb}.
-We first trained the action recognition network using all the available frames in the training set.
-For the action recognition task, we achieved an accuracy of $83.9\%$ (using both RBG and Flow).
-For reference, this is comparable to the number reported in~\cite{choutas2018potion}, which achieved $84.1\%$ accuracy using the same model.
+We report the action recognition and anticipation performance of different methods in Tab.~\ref{table: jhmdb}.
+First, we trained the action recognition network using all the available frames in the training set.
 Directly applying the recognition network on the first $20\%$ frames of the test videos (i.e., using the recognition network for the anticipation task), the accuracy dropped drastically to $74.9\%$.
-In the next step, we applied the direct loss (denoted as $\mL_{direct}$ as in Table \ref{table: jhmdb}) between two feature maps produced by anticipation network and recognition network.
-With this additional loss, the accuracy is increased to $75.5\%$.
-This is possibly thanks to the small displacement between two feature maps since the dataset contains only action and the $15$ frames anticipation is quite short.
-Hence, the $\mL_{direct}$ loss also helps improving the recognition performance on this dataset.
-Replacing the direct loss function with our distillation loss function that computes the amount of $\R$ in $\A$, the performance increase to $75.7\%$.
-Finally, we achieved the best performance of $75.9\%$ when using the symmetric bidirectional attention loss $\mL_d(A,R)$.
-As shown in Table \ref{table: jhmdb_soa}, we obtained the new state of the art result on the JHMDB dataset.
+Second, we applied the direct loss (denoted as $\mL_{direct}$ as in Tab.~\ref{table: jhmdb}) between two feature maps produced by anticipation network and recognition network.
+With this additional loss, the accuracy was increased to $75.5\%$.
+This was possibly thanks to the small displacement between two feature maps since the dataset contains only action and the $15$ frames anticipation is short.
+Hence, the $\mL_{direct}$ loss also helped improving the recognition performance on this dataset.
+Replacing the direct loss function with our distillation loss, the performance increased to $75.8\%$.
+Finally, we achieved the best performance of $76.6\%$ when using the symmetric bidirectional attention loss $\mL_d(A,R)$.
+As shown in Tab.~\ref{table: jhmdb_soa}, we obtained the new state of the art result on the JHMDB dataset.

-We illustrate our results on the JHMDB dataset in Figure \ref{fig:attmaps}.
-We visualize the activation at layer \texttt{Mixed\_4f} by computing the magnitude of the feature vectors at each spatiotemporal location.
-The first three columns show the attention maps of different anticipation networks on the same input video (15 frames prior to the start of the action segment).
-The last column shows the attention map of the recognition network on the action segment.
-As can be seen from the figure, our method with knowledge distillation is able to `pay more attention' to locations that are being attended by the recognition network.